All Episodes

 Whisper.

-And when I and then, you know, half the time, folks, you know, it's really funny.
+And when I, and then, you know, half the time, folks, you know, it's really funny.

-I I um my speech comprehension is is is when I first got this implant, it was 80%, and it's gotten worse because of the vagaries of the technology.
+I, I, um, my speech comprehension is, is, is, when I first got this implant, it was 80%, and it's gotten worse because of the vagaries of the technology.

-I've I've I don't want to bore you with how it works, but I've had to turn off some of the innards because they cause facial ticks when I turn the volume up.
+I don't want to bore you with how it works, but I've had to turn off some of the innards because they cause facial ticks when I turn the volume up.

-So my my speech comprehension is getting worse.
+So my speech comprehension is getting worse.

 It's down to 50% now.

-And I can't tell you a number of times uh we we were away uh not long ago, little mini weekend vacation hotel, and I didn't understand 10% of what the room service guy would say or the maid had no clue what they were saying.
+We were away not long ago, little mini weekend vacation hotel, and I didn't understand 10% of what the room service guy would say or the maid had no clue what they were saying.

-And I didn't want to take the time to tell them I can't hear, so I just said yes, thank you, and they're looking at me like I'm an idiot.
+And I didn't want to take the time to tell them I can't hear.

-I just assume everybody's complimenting me, and I say thank you when I don't know what they're saying.
+And I say thank you when I don't know what they're saying.

 It works most of the time.